Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 Acne is another critical indicator of steroid abuse, especially in young men 18–26 years old.

-This happens because anabolic androgenic steroids increase the amount of skin oil generated in skin pores, which causes acne [6].
+According to the 2007 Journal of the German Society of Dermatology study, this happens because anabolic androgenic steroids (AAS) increase the amount of skin oil generated in skin pores, leading to acne in about 50% of AAS abusers [3].

 Mood Swings